Creating Servers With Databases

 To reset the

-Do not change the
+You should not change the

 forge database user passwords manually or outside of the Forge dashboard.
-Doing so will prevent Forge from being able to connect to, or manage your database.
+Doing so will prevent Forge from being able to connect to or manage your database.

-# Connecting to a Database GUI Client
+# Connecting To Databases Via A GUI Client

-All Forge servers require SSH key authentication and are not able to be accessed using passwords.
+By default, database connections require SSH key authentication and are not able to be accessed using passwords.
 Therefore, when using a GUI database client to connect to your Forge database, you will need to use SSH authentication.

-# Database Management Within Forge
+# Managing Your Databases Within Forge

-# Creating a Database
+# Creating Databases

 forge user will be able to access the database automatically.

-# Upgrading A Database Server
+# Upgrading Databases

 Forge does not provide the ability to upgrade your database server software automatically.
 If you wish to upgrade your database server, you will need to complete this manually.